opentargets-archive/library-beam/README.md

       --max_num_workers 32 \
       --zone europe-west1-d
   ```
+  This can be monitored via [Google Dataflow](https://console.cloud.google.com/dataflow).
+Note that "wall time" displayed is not the [usual definition](https://en.wikipedia.org/wiki/Elapsed_real_time) but is per thread and worker.

+  In total it takes approximately 1-2h.

   ![image](https://user-images.githubusercontent.com/148221/35000458-6108bb24-fadc-11e7-8a84-452f7b3816f6.png)

   **NOTE**: you can chain the analytical and the split steps by adding the option `--output_splitted gs://my-medline-bucket/splitted/pubmed18`
   to the analytical step
 * Run job load JSONs in Elasticsearch